1242509682/RoleSelection/README_EN.md

 ## Update Log

 ```
+v1.0.8
+Fixed an issue with the /rl rm command:
+Could not delete player RoleData from the database.
+No feedback message was provided upon successful execution of the command.
+Added a "PageSize" configuration option:
+Determines how many roles or players are displayed per page for the /rl list and /rl all commands.
+Note: Directly using /rl s without any parameters will display the command instructions.
+The same applies to other commands as well.

 v1.0.7
 Added role lock functionality to the `/rl s` command:
 Use **`/rl s <PlayerName> <RoleName> -L`** to lock or unlock a player’s ability to switch roles.